IshmamAbir/Bangladeshis-in-Japan-Hub/visa-process/renewing-residence-permit-in-person.md

 ---

-## visit 1️⃣ Step 2: First Visit – Submitting Your Application
+## Step 2: First Visit – Submitting Your Application

 1. **Find Your Office:** You must go to the regional ISA office that has jurisdiction over your address.
 2. **Go Early:** Arrive _before_ the office opens (e.g., by 8:30 AM).
 This is the most important tip to avoid waiting all day.